-One of the most significant milestones in the bridge project was completed in April 2017.
-The Pedestrian Bridge connects downtown Glenwood’s shopping and dining district with North Glenwood where many of the town’s major attractions are located including the Glenwood Hot Springs, Yampah Vapor Caves, Iron Mountain Hot Springs and Glenwood Caverns Adventure Park.
+The first most significant milestone in the bridge project was completed in April 2017.
+The Pedestrian Bridge connects downtown Glenwood Springs’ shopping and dining district with North Glenwood where many of the town’s major attractions are located, including the Glenwood Hot Springs Pool, Yampah Vapor Caves, Iron Mountain Hot Springs and Glenwood Caverns Adventure Park.
 One of Colorado’s most walkable towns is now even more accessible thanks to this pedestrian update and others.
-For visitors, using the Pedestrian Bridge, walking, cycling and taking City busses and free shuttles will simplify getting around throughout the remaining phases of the Grand Avenue Bridge construction.

-For the latest updates and information, check the resources below:
+For the latest updates and information on continuing phases of the Grand Avenue Bridge project, check the resources below:

 Thank you for choosing Glenwood Springs as your Colorado vacation destination, we appreciate all of our visitors and wish you a relaxing, fun-filled vacation in our water-centric community.